ElenaP268/DB-Project/README.md

 # DB-Project

-## Dependencies
+## Technical Dependencies
-(ADD SPECIFIC SOFTWARE AND VERSIONS)
+- Java (guaranteed to work on version 24 and newer)
+- JDBC
+- MySQL

 ## Creating the Database
-1. Launch MySQL with appropriate login credentials.
+1. Launch MySQL with appropriate login credentials for your machine.
 2. Create the empty database by running Library_DB.sql.
 This will overwrite any existing 'library' database.
 3. Put all CSV files into the file path in Library_DB_DataLoad.sql (ex: C:\db_project\data\example.csv)
 4. Run the Library_DB_DataLoad file using one of the two methods below: